 Elevation: 10,203 ft

-Climbing and access information for this peak is found on page 333.
+Climbing and access information for this peak is on Page 333 of the book.
 Mike Hays and Livingston Douglas have provided updates on access and climbing routes which are set out below.
+Updated November 2020

 Mount Jefferson Update by Mike Hays

 The summit of Mount Jefferson is relatively easy to reach via the Sawtell Mountain Road, a good trail, and some steep, but straightforward cross-country hiking.
-To reach this road, travel north of Island Park on US-20 north.
-Then, turn west at the signed entrance to the Sawtell Mountain Resort.
+To reach this road, travel north from Island Park, ID on US-20.
+Turn west at the signed entrance to the Sawtell Mountain Resort.
 Look for a Subway on the left and a Chevron Station with a little store to the right to pinpoint the resort entrance.
 Sawtell Mountain Road is well maintained and nearly any vehicle can travel it.
-However be careful during summer months because traffic can be heavy and there are several tight curves.
-The trailhead is located on a hairpin curve 9.8 miles from the highway.
-The current trailhead is marked by a small sign that designates the trail as a “no motorized vehicle” trail at a wide spot where three or four cars may park.
+But be careful during the summer months because traffic can be heavy and there are several tight curves.
+The trailhead is located on a hairpin curve 9.8 miles from US-20.
+The current trailhead is marked by a small sign that designates the trail as a “no motorized vehicle” trail at a wide spot where three or four cars can park.

 East Ridge, Class 2

 The trail is a foot path for the first stretch, but soon occupies an old road bed.
 The current trail starts at 9,040 feet.
 It’s an easy up and down grade for about 2.5 miles before the trail crosses the divide at 9,040 feet and enters the Rock Creek Basin north of the ridge.
-From here travel easy, straightforward cross-country to Jefferson’s east ridge.
+From here, travel easy, straightforward cross-country terrain to Mount Jefferson’s East Ridge.

-The climb from the saddle to the summit of Mount Jefferson is about 600 feet over less than a 0.5 mile.
-The total distance from where the route leaves the trail is about 2 to 2.5 miles depending on the route taken.
-This makes the hike between 4 to 5 miles from the trailhead, with a net elevation gain of about 1,200 feet.
+The climb from the saddle to the summit of Mount Jefferson is about 600 vertical feet over less than a 0.5 mile.
+The total distance from where the route leaves the trail is about 2.0-2.5 miles depending on the route taken.
+This makes the hike between 4.0-5.0 miles from the trailhead, with a net elevation gain of about 1,200 feet.

 Mount Jefferson Update by Livingston Douglas